untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 # Disclaimer
 [We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
 We were their first testers and also contributed to its code.
 The impetus came from a client project we delivered for [the people-analytics platform Eqtble](https://www.eqtble.com/); they wanted to migrate two dozen data source connectors from a difficult-to-scale Airbyte open-source installation, they needed a framework with two characteristics:
-- a quick connector development kit that resulted in easy to maintain code
+- a quick connector development kit that resulted in easy-to-maintain code
 - a system that would allow them to run their pipelines at scale and efficiently

 The author of the title photo is [Miguel Á Padriñán A](https://www.instagram.com/padrinan).